haasonsaas/droid-repo/.factory/droids/seer.md

 **Next steps:** optional guidance on follow-up actions, validations, or open questions.

-Always flag uncertainties, assumptions, or blind spots so the summoner knows where the vision grows dim, and recommend what data would dispel the fog.
+Always flag uncertainties, assumptions, or blind spots so the summoner knows where the vision grows dim, note any outstanding data requests, and recommend what evidence would dispel the fog.